pizlonator/fil-c-website/source/programs_that_work.md

 - [seatd 0.9.1](https://github.com/pizlonator/fil-c/tree/deluge/projects/seatd-0.9.1).
 Requires <1KB patch (version scripts).
 - [weston 12.0.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/weston-12.0.5).
 Requires 8KB patch (due to test suite's usage of append sections).
 - daemon 0.6.4.  *No changes, works out of the box*.
+- file 5.45. *No changes, works out of the box*.
+- readline 8.2.13. *No changes, works out of the box*.
+- bc 6.7.6. *No changes, works out of the box*.
+- flex 2.6.4. *No changes, works out of the box*.
+- expect 5.45.4. *No changes, works out of the box*.
+- [gmp 6.3.0](https://github.com/pizlonator/fil-c/tree/deluge/projects/gmp-6.3.0).
+Requires tiny change to configure script.
+- mpfr 4.2.1. *No changes, works out of the box*.
+- mpc 1.3.1. *No changes, works out of the box*.
+- [attr 2.5.2](https://github.com/pizlonator/fil-c/tree/deluge/projects/attr-2.5.2).
+Requires a tiny change to build system (version scripts), and a tiny change to a symbol versioning macro.
+- acl 2.3.2. *No changes, works out of the box*.
+- libcap 2.70. *No changes, works out of the box*.
+- [shadow 4.16.0](https://github.com/pizlonator/fil-c/tree/deluge/projects/shadow-4.16.0).
+Requires changes to build system (version scripts).
+- [sed 4.9](https://github.com/pizlonator/fil-c/tree/deluge/projects/sed-4.9).
+Requires fixes to `obstack.h` and some bizarre gnulib tests.
+- psmisc 23.7. *No changes, works out of the box*.
+- [gettext 0.22.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/gettext-0.22.5).
+Needs build system changes (version scripts) and a two-line change due to an [out-of-bounds-but-in-bounds pointer](invisicaps_by_example.html#outofboundsbutinbounds).
+- [bison 3.8.2](https://github.com/pizlonator/fil-c/tree/deluge/projects/bison-3.8.2).
+Requires fixes to `obstack.h`.
+- [grep 3.11](https://github.com/pizlonator/fil-c/tree/deluge/projects/grep-3.11).
+Requires fixes to `obstack.h` and disabling hacky stack overflow handling (Fil-C catches stack overflows more rigorously).
+- libtool 2.4.7. *No changes, works out of the box*.
+- gdbm 1.24. *No changes, works out of the box*.
+- gperf 3.1. *No changes, works out of the box*.
+- inetutils 2.5. *No changes, works out of the box*.
+- less 661. *No changes, works out of the box*.
+- [XML Parser 2.47](https://github.com/pizlonator/fil-c/tree/deluge/projects/XML-Parser-2.47).
+Needs a one line change to Perl bindings due to pointer-as-integer usage.
+- intltool 0.51.0. *No changes, works out of the box*.
+- [kmod 33](https://github.com/pizlonator/fil-c/tree/deluge/projects/kmod-33).
+Needs tiny changes to build system (version scripts).
+- [elfutils 0.191](https://github.com/pizlonator/fil-c/tree/deluge/projects/elfutils-0.191).
+Needs changes to build system (version scripts) and two files need a pragma to ignore a warning.
+- ninja 1.12.1. *No changes, works out of the box*.
+- [check 0.15.2](https://github.com/pizlonator/fil-c/tree/deluge/projects/check-0.15.2).
+Needs a tiny change to configure script (version scripts).
+- [diffutils 3.10](https://github.com/pizlonator/fil-c/tree/deluge/projects/diffutils-3.10).
+Needs tiny changes (ignoring warnings, disabling hacky stack overflow handling).
+- gawk 5.3.0. *No changes, works out of the box*.
+- findutils 4.10.0. *No changes, works out of the box*.
+- groff 1.23.0. *No changes, works out of the box*.
+- gzip 1.13. *No changes, works out of the box*.
+- iproute2 6.10.0. *No changes, works out of the box*.
+- [kbd 2.6.4](https://github.com/pizlonator/fil-c/tree/deluge/projects/kbd-2.6.4).
+Requires tiny changes to `ioctl` calls (kbd was casting pointers to integers for no good reason).
+- [libpipeline 1.5.7](https://github.com/pizlonator/fil-c/tree/deluge/projects/libpipeline-1.5.7).
+Requires small changes to build system (version scripts).
+- [make 4.4.1](https://github.com/pizlonator/fil-c/tree/deluge/projects/make-4.4.1).
+Fix a silly and likely benign memory safety bug in environment variable handling.
+- patch 2.7.6. *No changes, works out of the box*.
+- [tar 1.35](https://github.com/pizlonator/fil-c/tree/deluge/projects/tar-1.35).
+Requires fixes to `obstack.h`.
+- [texinfo 7.1](https://github.com/pizlonator/fil-c/tree/deluge/projects/texinfo-7.1).
+Requires fixes to `obstack.h` and replacing a `intptr_t` with a `void*` in a generic data structure.
+- [util-linux 2.40.2](https://github.com/pizlonator/fil-c/tree/deluge/projects/util-linux-2.40.2).
+Requires small changes to build system (version scripts).
+- [udev from systemd 256.4](https://github.com/pizlonator/fil-c/tree/deluge/projects/systemd-256.4).
+I haven't checked if all of systemd works, but I know that udev works.
+Required changes to version scripts, a small change to how signal handlers are reset, and removal of section hacks for setting up the error map.
+- [man-db 2.12.1](https://github.com/pizlonator/fil-c/tree/deluge/projects/man-db-2.12.1).
+One line change to how `ioctl` is called (remove pointless pointer-to-integer cast).
+- [procps-ng 4.0.4](https://github.com/pizlonator/fil-c/tree/deluge/projects/procps-ng-4.0.4).
+One line build system change (version scripts) and a one line change to fix benign out-of-bounds `va_arg`.
+- [e2fsprogs 1.47.1](https://github.com/pizlonator/fil-c/tree/deluge/projects/e2fsprogs-1.47.1).
+Remove silly use of `sbrk` to measure memory usage.
+- sysklogd 2.6.1. *No changes, works out of the box*.
+- sysvinit 3.10. *No changes, works out of the box*.
+- [linux 6.10.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/linux-6.10.5).
+Only the userland parts of the kernel source build with Fil-C, and those required small changes due to pointer tagging in the red-black tree.
+- patchelf 0.18.0. *No changes, works out of the box*.
+- libunistring 1.2. *No changes, works out of the box*.
+- libpsl 0.12.5. *No changes, works out of the box*.
+- [libtasn1 4.19.0](https://github.com/pizlonator/fil-c/tree/deluge/projects/libtasn1-4.19.0).
+One line change to build system (version scripts).
+- [p11-kit 0.25.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/p11-kit-0.25.5).
+Two line change to build system (version scripts).
+- wget 1.24.5. *No changes, works out of the box*.
+- which 2.21. *No changes, works out of the box*.